h2o64/h2o64.github.io/_news/yihd23.md

 related_posts: false
 ---

-I presented a poster at the 4th edition of [Youth in High-Dimensions](https://indico.ictp.it/event/10175) in Trieste, Italy.
+I will present a poster at the 4th edition of [Youth in High-Dimensions](https://indico.ictp.it/event/10175) in Trieste, Italy.

 ***